 American Cancer Society Patient Navigation

-Twice a month, a patient navigator from the American Cancer Society* visits Northwestern Medicine Lake Forest Hospital oncology patients to discuss their care plan.
-This patient navigator will help you understand your diagnosis and treatment options, as well as help you take advantage of all the support services we have to offer.
+Northwestern Medicine Lake Forest Hospital works with the the American Cancer Society* to help you understand your diagnosis and treatment options, as well as help you take advantage of all the support services we have to offer.
 For more information, visit cancer.org*.

 Cancer Survivors Networking Group